SFU-CMPT-300/OShwk03group/README.txt

       Add the new id to the linked list, and return the id.

 int doeventclose(int eventID)
-  Destroy the event with the given event ID and signal any processes waiting on the event to leave the event.
+  Destroys the event with the given event ID and signal any processes waiting on the event to leave the event.
 Return number of processes signaled on success and -1 on failure.